-The power and battery-status light blinks amber along with beep codes indicating failures.
+The power-status light may also blink amber or white according to predefined "beep codes" indicating various failures.

 For example, the power and battery-status light blinks amber two times followed by a pause, and then blinks white three times followed by a pause.
-This 2,3 pattern continues until the computer is turned off indicating no memory or RAM is detected.
+This 2,3 pattern continues until the computer is turned off, indicating no memory or RAM is detected.